-Cinnamon, apples, and kiwi make this sweet ‘n sour Kiwi Apple Cider the perfect winter beverage that’s absolutely addicting.
+Cinnamon, apples, and kiwi make this sweet ‘n sour Kiwi Apple Cider the perfect gluten-free winter beverage that’s absolutely addicting.
 Paleo and vegan variations included!

 Can we just hold the phone and shut the front door and talk about how AMAZING Aldi’s is?
-Costco has always been my wingman (wing woman?), but Aldi’s is our new first and foremost BFF.
-I literally go to Aldi’s first, see what I can buy there, and THEN start shopping everywhere else.
+Costco has always been my wingman (wing woman?), but Aldi’s is right up there.
+When we hit the stores, Costco and Aldi are at the top.
 Are they paying me to say this?
 They are not.
-But I really do shop there on a weekly basis.
+But I really do shop at both places on a weekly basis.
 They know me by name at both stores, and they know the girls.
 At Aldi, they refer to K-Hubs as “Mr. Husband” because they know he exists, but I’m the one who pops in for zucchini, apples, and glitter lava lamps (I bought two).

-I finally started to remember a quarter for the shopping cart, because, of course, in the beginning I was just going to get a “few things.”
+I finally started to remember a quarter for the Aldi shopping cart, because, of course, in the beginning I was just going to get a “few things.”
 This turned into ALL THE THINGS.
 No more lugging heavy shopping bags and two children throughout the store.
 We have finally joined the ranks of preplanning and smart choices.
 Grocery carts and quarters all the way.
 Also, I learned HOW to work the quarter thingy.
 It was so stressful at first.
 WOULD I KNOW HOW TO OBTAIN MY CART?
 They didn’t teach me this in History of Ancient Rome in college.